RemoteCloud/public-documentation/Readme.md

 ## API Versioning

-In the GitHub Action we use [widdershins][widdershins] to generate a md-file out of all `swagger.json` documents found in the swagger-definitions folder.
-Then we use [Slate][slate] to generate a static page with our API definitions.
+In the GitHub Action we use [widdershins][widdershins] to generate md-files out of all swagger JSON documents found in the swagger-definitions folder.
+Then we use [Slate][slate] to generate static pages with our API definitions.
 Afterwards we build MkDocs and the API will be included in the API folder.

 To update the API you can locally execute `dl-swagger.sh` to retrieve the latest swagger definitions for all services and commit them.
-To test the generated API definition on your local system you can use `local-api-generation.sh`.
+To test the generated API definition on your local system you can use `local-api-generation.sh` - make sure [widdershins][widdershins] and [Slate][slate] is installed on your system.
 It will do the same steps as our GitHub Action.
 After it compleates you can [run the MKDocs][#run-mkdocs] and see the generated APIs.

 ## Build Instructions